Finding a Cure for HIV

 Cure-Related Research and Women Living with HIV

-Globally, women represent approximately 51 percent of all people living with HIV; however, very few women have ever participated in HIV cure research.
+Globally, women represent more than half of all adults and adolescents living with HIV; however, very few women have ever participated in HIV cure research.
 It is important to many researchers to be sure that when the time comes for an HIV cure, women will have an opportunity to benefit.

 In the early days of the HIV epidemic, people living with HIV joined clinical trials of HIV drugs that could help them and others in their communities stay alive.
 In the case of HIV cure studies, people living with HIV are asked to participate to advance science so that someday other people living with HIV can be cured – but participants now will not get these clinical benefits.
 In fact, being part of cure research could even expose them to health risks, because some cure studies may require participants to stop taking their HIV drugs (known as "analytical treatment interruptions" or ATIs) for some period of time during the study.
 During this time, participants are no longer considered "virally suppressed" and could possibly transmit HIV to sexual partners.
 As a result, there are additional considerations for sexual partners of people who participate in ATI studies to minimize the risk of HIV transmission during the treatment interruption, including offering pre-exposure prophylaxis (PrEP) and other options for HIV prevention.